rmushfiqur2/video-based-br-hr-aci-22/README.md

 ## Usage
 There are three main front-end files in this repository.

 `main.py` reproduces the result presented in the [paper](https://arxiv.org/abs/2211.03636).
-It estimates the breath rate for three video files and the heart rate for four video files.
+It estimates the breathing rate for three video files and the heart rate for four video files.
 The original video files are not publicly available for privacy concerns, but the intermediate files (extracted signals) are shared. `main.py` uses these results from `outputs/` directory.

 `example.ipynb` shows step-by-step processes of how to get breathing rate or heart rate from a sample video file.
 You will need to update the variable of the video file path to the location of the video file stored in your storage.